stolostron/rhacm-docs/manage_cluster/security_advisor.md

     ```
     {: pre}

 7. Set the `DELETE_ALL_FINDINGS_OCCURRENCES_BY_PROVIDERS` parameter value to the target providers.
-For example, to delete the security findings for the `mutation-advisor` and `security-advisor` providers, your retention policy might resemble the following content:
+For example, to delete the security findings for the  `security-advisor` providers, your retention policy might resemble the following content:

     ```
-    "DELETE_ALL_FINDINGS_OCCURRENCES_BY_PROVIDERS": "mutation-advisor, security-advisor"
+    "DELETE_ALL_FINDINGS_OCCURRENCES_BY_PROVIDERS": "security-advisor"
     ```
     {: pre}